The siege of Tobruk from April to December 1941.

 The square at the heart of the city featured a couple of messy palm trees; and in days of peace the most busy building in Tobruk was most likely the water distillation plant which, along with a couple of water wells, generated 40 Thousand gallons per day.

-The significance of Tobruk lay in the point that its port was the sole protected and accessible harbour for more than 1,000 miles, anywhere between Sfax in Tunisia to Alexandria in Egypt, aside from the actually smaller port at Benghazi.
+The significance of Tobruk lay in the point that its port was the sole protected and accessible harbor for more than 1,000 miles (ca. 1,609 km), anywhere between Sfax in Tunisia to Alexandria in Egypt, aside from the actually smaller port at Benghazi.

-Similar to Benghazi, Tobruk had been developed by the Italians among the main defences of Libya from the east and as a naval base.
+Similar to Benghazi, Tobruk had been developed by the Italians among the main defenses of Libya from the east and as a naval base.

 In peace, it was essential as the major outlet for the goods of a wide region of hinterland.
-However in WW2, throughout the fight for North Africa, its significance was tremendously improved due to the fact any move forward further than it, either to the east as well as west, was even more imperilled.
+However, in WW2, throughout the fight for North Africa, its significance was tremendously improved due to the fact any move forward further than it, either to the east as well as west, was even more imperiled.

 To begin with, the control of Tobruk was crucial as an unloading place for reinforcements and supplies, which in any other case needed to be delivered along troublesome and extended lines of communication, either from Alexandria one way or Benghazi in the other.
 Next, in the control of a motivated and powerful garrison, it could stand for a critical aggressive risk to the flank of any progress which by-passed it.